LongVN99/Gstore/README.md

 -   Selected branch and clicked Deploy Branch button.
 -   Once it's done, you'll see "Your App was successfully deployed!!!.
 -   Click "View" to launch the new app.
 The deployed site is now available.

+## Local Deployment

+-    On the GitHub Repository, click on the '↓ Code' button.
+-    Copy the link to clone the repository using the HTTPS tab.
+-    In your preferred IDE CLI, navigate to the directory you would like to clone to.
+-    Type git clone followed by the URL you copied from step 3 and press enter.
+-    Once cloned, all files from workspace will be visible.
+-    You will need to create an env.py that had previously been added to the .gitignore file.
+-    To test type python3 app.py into the CLI and open the 8080 port.
+-    Finally using git you can push this to your own GitHub repository.

 # Credits